 Beautiful beaches, lush tropical forests, turquoise sea, scenic sunsets will leave you in awe - especially the simplicity of the place which makes the island a busy tourist destination.

-Silver beach is one of the hidden secret beaches of Samui's success.
-Nestled between Chaweng and Lamai beach, it is easy to miss this beach as you drive down the winding hill.
+Silver beach is one of the hidden secret beaches of Samui - nestled between Chaweng and Lamai, it is easy to miss as you drive down the winding hill.
 Drive slow or you'll miss this hidden gem.

 Con’s: Becoming more popular with tourists

 Samrong beach lies in the northeast corner of the island near Choeng Mon.
 Beautiful, relaxed tropical beach with shallow waters covered with coral gardens and seaweed.

 This beach is a good option to get away, with limited leisure activities due to the seaweed beds & corals, including just volleyball & kayaking.